 Disneyland Resort reopened on April 30, 2021.
 Please note that articles on this site may not reflect changes to the resort upon reopening, including but not limited to: extra hours programs, fastpass, and more.
-For more information visit my Disneyland Reopening Guide page.
+Photos may not reflect current masking and distancing guidelines.

 Gorgeous National Parks to Visit This Fall – Add These To Your Bucket List